123Chaos/-/README.md

   - know how to connect to database and develop apis
   - know how to organize your code structure
   - use Node and npm to manage your packages
-  - handle Vue3 CompositionAPI
-  - handle uniAPIS
   - be able to develop a complete APP

-**FrontEnd：Vue3 + uni-app**
+**FrontEnd：use YOUR favor**

-UI and demands are in the "FrontEnd" directory
+UI are in the "FrontEnd" directory

-**BankEnd：thinkJS**

-api demands are in the "BackEnd" directory
+**BankEnd：use YOUR favor**

+design what you can imagine!

-**databse: mysql**
+**databse: better be mysql**

 table structure are in the "data.sql" file

 **Demo**

 I have written a primitive version of this project and hope you can get something from my code.
+My frontend part is developed by Vue3 and compiled by **HbuilderX**, so if you don't like using a third part compiler which is my wish too, you can use your own way to set up an app compile environment maybe.
+For the backend part, I use the thinkJS which is light and degisned for mini project, I like it.

+-- Wish you enjoy this.